ptahproject/ptah/docs/unique.rst

 traditional "hello world" benchmarks.
 While Pyramid may get 3000+ req/second serving a response, there simply is no comparable benchmark for web applications/content frameworks.
 We aim to stay between 110-130 request/second (per single threaded python process).
-Remember we are applying security and doing heavily liftiung.
+Today on 2010 macbook pro we get 230-240 requests/second.
+Remember we are applying security and doing heavily lifting.
 Python, on a whole, is reasonably fast.
 Pypy should make us go between 1.5x and 3x faster.

 Evolution not Revolution
 ------------------------